MRCWirtz/astrotools/doc/source/tutorial.rst

 provided by the cosmic_rays module.
 In the following we show a few examples how to quickly setup arrival maps.

-The simulation module is based on healpy, a tool to pixelize the sphere into pixels with equally solid angle (https://healpy.readthedocs.io/en/latest/index.html).
-Therefore we first have to set the nside resolution parameter of healpy.

 .. code-block:: python